wp-plugins/w4-post-list/readme.txt

 == Changelog ==

+= 1.8.4 =
+* Fix: Using offset and pagination on posts list

 = 1.8.3 =
-* Fix: Strip Tags only used on Post Excerpt upon exceeding limitation

-= 1.8.2 =
+* Fix: Strip Tags only used on Post Excerpt upon exceeding limitation = 1.8.2 =
 * Improvement: Minor Improvement
 = 1.8.1 =